010

 Control was never yours

-Recently, my wife was forced to find new work.
+Recently, my wife was forced to find new work, it was sudden.

-Her company shifted direction and its operations, no surprise.
-The world shifts quickly.
+Her company shifted direction and its operations.
+The world shifts quickly, no surprised there.
 Like most organisational changes, it affects not only the business but also each person within it.

 When she became aware of the news, she felt the immediate weight.
 Plans paused.
 Progress felt distant.
 Worry showed up quickly.
 Over the next few days, her thoughts began to spiral, and her posture dipped.
-It felt like control had been taken from her.
+She looked like control had been taken from her.

-We’ve been in this dance before, the frustrating rhythm of two steps forward, ten steps back.
-I reminded her of our moments we share dancing in the kitchen, the twirl, it's like life, turns us 360 too.
-The difference I'm there to catch her.
-In those moments, it’s easy to feel that control has vanished.
+We’ve been in this dance before.
+I coached her, the frustrating rhythm of two steps forward, ten steps back.
+I reminded her of our moments we share dancing in the kitchen while cooking, like when I twirl her, life turns us 360 too.
+The difference is that I'm there to catch her.
+When life twrils us, it’s easy to feel that control has vanished.

 But that’s rarely true.
 What slips isn’t control, it’s our sense of certainty.

 At some point, life demands more, and when we’re on autopilot, it can quickly turn against us.
-Without the consistent practice of managing ourselves, that loss of grip feels like control is slipping.
+Without consistent practice in managing ourselves, that loss of grip feels like control slipping away.
+Something we believe we hold, keep, or lose.

-The thought of someone losing control seems like a dramatic moment.
+The thought of someone losing control seems dramatic.
 A visible explosion, a sharp reaction, a breakdown.
 That’s only the surface.
 What looks like someone has lost control is, in truth, erosion.

-Erosion always starts quietly, long before anything looks out of hand.
+Internal erosion always starts quietly, long before anything looks out of hand.
 A tightened breath, a decisive tone, a rushed decision, or a thought loop we’ve been feeding.
-By the time it becomes visible, it ate at us inside, scraping and carving away beneath; like potholes forming beneath a smooth road.
+By the time it becomes visible, it has eaten away, scraping and carving away beneath, like potholes forming beneath a smooth road.

 And this is the part we rarely question:

-What we call losing control is actually certainty breaking, not capability.
+What we call losing control is actually certainty breaking, not a lack of capability.

-What strengthens and connects the two points is also what, when weak, causes erosion; command or a lack of it represents that connection, and the stronger it is, the stronger your leadership becomes in every area of life.
+What strengthens and connects the two points is also what, when weak, causes internal erosion.
+Self-command, or a lack of it, shows the strength of your inner leadership in every area of life.

-Often in that erosion, we're indulging ourselves in narratives, opinions, and a sense of reachable safety, even going so far as to create the belief that we are unable to act; that's what I call False Uncertainty: avoiding your own capability by amplifying risks, timing, or external conditions.
+What's worse, going so far as to believe we are unable to act; that's what I call False Uncertainty: it's avoiding your own capability by amplifying risks, timing, or external conditions

-What weakens this connection isn’t always emotion; it’s interpretation.
 When awareness is present, but action doesn’t follow, the mind steps in to fill the gap.
-Not with truth, but with explanations.

 “It’s not the right time.”